SoulKyu/my-homelab/README.md

 ## My Kubernetes cluster

-All my server are part of a k3s cluster which has been setuped with the following configuration :
+All my server are part of a k3s cluster which has been setuped with the following configuration (Ansible in-comming) :

 - HaProxy and Keepalived on each Master with IP on 192.168.1.100
 - Deployed with ingress-nginx as a replacement of traefik